mrellis96/EGgPLant/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 This pipeline was initially devolped by Owen Holland and then scripted by Morgan Ellis
 For any issues please contact either of the above.
-Requirements:
+**Requirements:**
 Linux OS or Mac OS
+**Dependancies**
+R
+NCBI Blast+
+NCBI Entrez Direct
+CutAdapt
+VSearch

-IMPORTANT: This pipeline will download and install the needed programs (R when using EGPL or EGPLQ; NCBI Blast+, NCBI Entrez Direct and Vim when using EGDB) on both systems if it is not present.
+**IMPORTANT**: This pipeline will download and install the needed programs (R when using EGPL or EGPLQ; NCBI Blast+, NCBI Entrez Direct and Vim when using EGDB) on both systems if it is not present.
 For Linux OS this will involve adding to and updating the apt list and then installing the programs so the sudoer password will be required.
 For Mac OS this will involve installing homebrewer if it is not already present and installing the programs through homebrewer

 -------------------------------------------------------------------------------------------------------------------------------------------
 **Installation**: